George Grimshaw

 George Henry Grimshaw (26 January 1839 – 21 January 1898) was an English cricketer.
 He played first-class cricket for Lancashire.
 He was born in Audenshaw and died in Grafton, Herefordshire.

 Grimshaw played club cricket with Ashton-under-Lyne from 1863 onwards.
 He made his first and only first-class appearance in 1868 against Marylebone Cricket Club.
-He scored a duck in the first innings as a lower-order batsman, and when moved up opening the second innings, scored 11.
+He scored a duck in the first innings as a lower-order batsman.
+Opening the batting in the second innings, he scored 11 runs.